interstitialRedirectModalTitle

 Supporting land and energy planning in Peru

-TNC and Peru Ministry of Energy and Mines partnered on the Siting Renewables Right methodology factsheet on the Ministry’s website and a Web-GIS tool for wind and solar siting at a national scale to serve as an early screening tool for land and energy planning.
+TNC and Peru's Ministry of Energy and Mines partnered on the Siting Renewables Right methodology factsheet on the Ministry’s website.
+A Web-GIS tool for wind and solar siting at a national scale will serve as an early screening tool for land and energy planning.

 Biodiversity monitoring at a wind farm in Kenya